 1. Be a graduate of an ADA-accredited dental assistant program; or

 2. Be currently certified by the Dental Assisting National Board (DANB); or

-    3. Have at least one year of clinical practice as a registered dental assistant; or
+3. Have at least three months of clinical practice as a registered dental assistant; or

-    4. Have at least one year of clinical practice as a dental assistant in a state that does not require registration.
+4. Have at least three months of clinical practice as a dental assistant in a state that does not require registration.

 Level 1 Expanded Functions

 A dentist may delegate to dental assistants those Level 1 expanded function procedures for which training has been successfully completed.
 Dental assistants may train in any of the Level 1 expanded function procedures and are not required to train in all of the procedures.

 Taking occlusal registrations.

 Fabrication, temporary cementation, and removal of provisional restorations following review of the fit and function by the supervising dentist, and temporary recementation of provisional restorations.